bparanj/crystal/programming/iac/docs/experiments/upgrade-ruby.md

 - **Compatibility Checks**: Especially for dependencies like ImageMagick that might be closely tied to the application's functionality (e.g., image processing), ensure compatibility with the new version.
 Test all relevant features thoroughly.
 - **Configuration Management**: Keep your configuration scripts or IaC definitions up-to-date to reflect the changes made.
 This ensures reproducibility and consistency across deployments.
-- **Documentation and Communication**: Document the changes and communicate with relevant stakeholders, including development and operations teams, about the new versions being deployed.
+- **Documentation and Communication**: Document the changes and communicate with relevant stakeholders,  development and operations teams, about the new versions being deployed.
 This ensures everyone is prepared for any potential impacts.
 - **Monitoring and Rollback Plans**: Monitor the performance and functionality closely after the switch to detect any unforeseen issues.
 Have a rollback plan ready in case the new version introduces problems that weren't caught during testing.

 By following these steps, you can maintain a robust, flexible, and secure infrastructure that adapts to new software versions and dependencies with minimal disruption to your production environment.